amichnia/Swift-framework-with-private-ObjC-example/README.md

 }
 ```

 Our Swift class depends on Objective-C class, so it needs to know about it somehow.
-But we don't want the client app to be able to see our ObjC internals:
+However, we don't want the client app to be able to see our ObjC internals:

 ```swift
 // Somewhere in the wild west